karasakalmt/UrbanDict.sh/README.md

 ### Single Word Query
 **Lazy user:**

 ![example1](img/example1.png)

 **Hardworking nerd user:**

 ![example2](img/example2.png)
 ### Multi Word Query
 Sometimes you might want to search for word phrases, it is possible, but there is a rule you have to combine words with '+' ex:'``Rush B Cyka Blyat``' must be searched as '``rush+b+cyka+blyat``' or '``Rush+B+Cyka+Blyat``'.
 **Lazy user:**

 ![example_multi1](img/multi-ex1.png)

 **Hardworking nerd user:**

 ![example_multi2](img/multi-ex2.png)

 ### What are those red words?
 Sometimes your query doesn't match with the exact word, or there are highly rated and semantically/syntactically close word(s) to your query, so in this case, these close words show up with their definitions below.

 ![example_red](img/red-text.png)

+### Hidden Wise Mode
+It is basically stealth mode for this app.
+To turn it on you have to pass '--hidden-wise arguement' flag like ``bash UrbanDict.sh --hidden-wise``.
+You can also specify the amount of queries in each querying by ``bash UrbanDict.sh --hidden-wise 2`` in this case program will return 2 definition for your query.
+It can be used simply by selecting the word by double clicking on it or selecting it via mouse.
+You have to download [wl-clipboard](https://github.com/bugaevc/wl-clipboard.git) to program to perform hidden wise mode.

 ## How to install UrbanDict.sh?
 I am programming bash for two days, so I will only be able to show how I use it as a real noob 😎.
 Firstly clone the repo to your local.